89luca89/distrobox/docs/useful_tips.md

   --unshare-all
 ```

-Inside it install podman, and add suduids for the user:
+Inside it install podman, and add subuids for the user:

 ```sh
 sudo usermod --add-subuids 10000-65536 $USER